 out a viable family business, seeds to plant next year's harvest, or

-invest remittances in Haiti's tourism, schools, reforestation, agriculture,
+invest remittances in Haiti's responsible tourism, schools, reforestation, agriculture,

 road construction, flood barriers, communication, energy, sanitation